 The updated investment guidance emphasises "Security, Liquidity, Yield in order of importance at all times".

 In the past the investment strategy has operated criteria based on credit ratings to determine the size and duration of investments it is willing to place with particular counterparties.
 The credit worthiness of counterparties is reviewed on an ongoing basis in conjunction with the Commissioner's treasury advisors (Arlingclose Ltd).

 The Commissioner holds significant invested funds, representing income received in advance of expenditure plus balances and reserves held.
-During 2014/15, the Commissioner's investment balance has ranged between £15m and £36m.
-The larger sum is due to the receipt in July 2014 of £15m pension top up grant from the Home Office which is drawn down steadily over the remainder of the year.
-Although balances in 2015/16 are forecast to be generally lower as capital funds are drawn down in respect of major schemes (e.g. South Estates work at Barrow and investment in Mobile and Digital technology), at the peak when the pensions grant is received in July, balances for investment could approach £40m.
+During 2015/16, the Commissioner's investment balance has ranged between £13.2m and £34.2m.
+The larger sum is due to the receipt in July 2015 of £15.6m pension top up grant from the Home Office which is drawn down steadily over the remainder of the year.
+Balances in 2016/17 are forecast to be similar to those of 2015/16.
+It is anticipated that some grant funding may be received in advance of the capital spend and at the peak, when the pensions grant is received in July, balances for investment could approach £40m.